useepay2020/useepay-ios/README.md

 private func configureUseePaySDK() {
     // Read configuration from secure storage
-    let env: Environment = .production  // or .sandbox for sandbox environment let merchantNo = "Your merchant number"
+    let env: UseePayCore.UPNetworkingEnv = .production  // or .sandbox for sandbox environment let merchantNo = "Your merchant number"

     do {